-23 Extraterritoriality
+Extraterritoriality

-Do your jurisdiction's AML laws have extraterritorial reach?
+23 Do your jurisdiction's AML laws have extraterritorial reach?

-The AML/CTF Act states that, unless the contrary intention appears within the act, it extends to acts, omissions, matters and things outside Australia.
-However, note that the geographical link to Australia, with respect to the relevant designated service, must be present (see question 14).
+The AML/CTF Act states that, unless contrary is provided in the AML/CTF Act, it extends to acts, omissions, matters and things outside Australia.
+However, the geographical link to Australia, with respect to the relevant designated service, must be present.